iotaledger/stronghold.rs/CONTRIBUTING.md

 So to contribute to Stronghold on GitHub, you can:

 - Report a bug.
 - Suggest a new feature as an RFC inside [discussions](https://github.com/iotaledger/stronghold.rs/discussions).
-    - _note_ we have a iota-wide TIP process, which includes RFCs.
-Work in Stronghold specific RFC templates is in progress.
+Please use the template from the [Stronghold Enhancement Proposal](SEP.md)

 </details>